Wesley Mimico United Church building has been sold: Jan. 1, 2017 update

 Over the years, I’ve observed many proposals to redevelop the church.
 I’ve read widely about efforts to repurpose church buildings – in Toronto and elsewhere, a topic of interest to many people.

-Among the trends that underly the narrative is a general decline in church attendance.
-Congregations, with fewer members, tend to have less money than in years past.
-Without strong financial resources, the cost of keeping a church building in good repair may becomes prohibitive.
-Under such circumstances, difficult choices must be made.
+We see a decline in church attendance.
+Congregations, with fewer members, have less money meaning keeping church buildings in good repair is prohibitive.
+Difficult choices must be made.

 (1) How can we make sense of the changes that occur in our lives?
 Many sense-making options are available.